kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 ###### Does enabling the feature change any default behavior?

 No default behavior will be directly changed as a result of this KEP.
-Marking fields exclusive would be a significant default behavior change and we won't do it as part of this KEP (and perhaps never).
+Marking fields uncovered would be a significant default behavior change and we won't do it as part of this KEP (and perhaps never).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?